dhrrgn/hyperstrata/README.md

 HyperStrata is a HyperMedia Library.

-_Lex is released under the MIT License and is Copyrighted 2011 - 2012 Dan Horrigan._
+_HyperStrata is released under the MIT License and is Copyrighted 2013 Dan Horrigan._